|

 OTTERNET.COM Species Profiles- Sea Otter

-Baha peninsula.
-They also were down the whole Aleutian Chain and in the Commander and Kuril Islands along with Hokkaido and Kamchatka.
-Today, however, Sea Otters live along the Aleutian Chain, ... and brought more skins back.
-Ships of all shapes and sizes started making voyages to the Islands.
-The Promyshleniki started to move away from Bering Island and invade the Aleutian chain.
-The Aleutian ...
+Commander and Kuril Islands along with Hokkaido and Kamchatka.
+Today, however, Sea Otters live along the Aleutian Chain, Some of the Commander Islands, Some of Kamchatka, the Kuril Islands, Vancouver Island, and ... started to move away from Bering Island and invade the Aleutian chain.
+The Aleutian Islands were inhabited.
+The Russians saw that the natives wore shirt like clothes made with ...

 otternet.com